 Don’t miss Buckingham Palace & The Royal Mews if you are planning a trip to London.
 Check the dates for when the palace is open to visitors.
 As one might imagine, Buckingham Palace is most beautiful and quite interesting to tour.

-We began our second day with a breakfast at the hotel.
+Before heading to Buckingham Palace, we began our second day in London with a breakfast at the hotel.

 State vehicles are housed and maintained at the Royal Mews.
 They include the carriages used for royal and State occasions, such as State Visits, weddings and the State Opening of Parliament.
 Carriages from the Royal Mews are also used on roughly 50 occasions each year to convey newly appointed High Commissioners and Ambassadors from their official residence to Buckingham Palace to present their credentials to The Queen.
 Since 1843 the daily messenger Brougham has set out from the Royal Mews to collect and deliver post between Buckingham Palace and St James’s Palace. source